-Pulsed-neutron technology has been widely used for decades in formation evaluation in casedhole conditions.
+The pulsed neutron technology has been widely used for decades in formation evaluation in cased hole conditions.
 It is mainly used for determining the saturation in the reservoir.
 The classic technologies commonly known to be used are carbon-oxygen (C/O) and sigma (Σ).

-The C/O method was introduced in the 1970s and widely used as a method to identify oil in an unknown water salinity formation.
-Unlike the sigma method, the C/O method is not affected by the salinity of water in the formation (Wijaya and Bagir, 2018).
-The sigma method uses the intrinsic value of each element in the reservoir (matrix and fluid) in capturing thermal neutron (capture cross section or sigma).
+The C/O method was introduced in the 1970s, and widely used as a method to identify oil in an unknown water salinity formation.
+Unlike the sigma method, the C/O method is not affected by the salinity of water in formation (Wijaya and Bagir, 2018).

+The Sigma method uses the intrinsic value of each element in the reservoir (matrix and fluid) in capturing thermal neutron (capture cross-section or sigma).
 It computes hydrocarbon saturation by looking at the difference between water and hydrocarbon sigma values.

-In this case study area, which is dominated by a freshwater reservoir, the low-contrast sigma value of fresh water and oil causes the use of the sigma method to be limited to gas saturation determination.
-However, the accuracy of the gas saturation calculation will depend heavily on the rock lithology (especially in shaly formations) and the porosity.
-In a low-porosity reservoir near 12 p.u. or lower,
+In this case study area, which is dominated by a fresh water reservoir, the low contrast sigma value of fresh water and oil causes the use of sigma method is limited to gas saturation determination.
+However, the accuracy of the gas saturation calculation will depend heavily on the rock lithology (especially in shaly formation), and the porosity.
+In a low porosity reservoir near 12 p.u. or lower, the sigma method gas saturation calculation starts to show its high uncertainty.